carousel/php-design-patterns/docs/notes.md

 *   abstraction and implementation can be extended differently
 *   more complex variation of adapter
 *   run-time binding of the implementation
-*   makes things work before design
+*   adapter makes things work before design
 *   common interface for implementation
-*   make things work after they are designed
+*   bridge make things work after they are designed
 ###Proxy
 *   only one relationship (static?)
 *   provide a surrogate or placeholder for another object to control access to it